codepath/android_guides/Using-Android-Studio.md

    ![image](https://f.cloud.github.com/assets/326857/1460057/438638aa-440c-11e3-8f3b-05e8b21ece58.png)

-4. If you're adding libraries that also define R.java resource files, you cannot add them as .jar files.
-You need to use the Create Module from Existing Sources and mark the src directory as a "Source directory"
+Also, if you're adding libraries that also define R.java resource files (such as the PullToRefresh library mentioned in http://guides.thecodepath.com/android/Implementing-Pull-to-Refresh), you cannot add them as .jar files.
+They must be included as Modules.
+If you try to include them as .jar files, you may encounter R definitions not found during execution time.